BetterBlox/betterblox/README.md

 # betterblox

+# Dependencies
+- GLAD - links the OpenGL functions
+- GLFW - Creates the window
+- GLM - does the matrix algebra
+- irrKlang - for the sounds

 Betterblox is a Minecraft mockup implemented in c++.
 It currently supports placing blocks in the scene and auto spawning the world based on a perlin noise algorithm.

 ## Block storage.